Key 7 - Being a Possibilian

 the human mind cannot and will never be able to encapsulate the totality of reality.

-Some of today's 'hard-science' will be the mirth of future generations.
+Some of today's 'hard-science' will be surely be the mirth of future generations.

 As scientist and philosopher Alfred Korzybski stated as early as 1931, "the map is not the territory" and